 Next, I connected the Hugo M Scaler and now we are talking.
 I'll get more into what the M Scaler does when I review it singularly but what I can say is that the Hugo TT 2 teamed up with the M Scaler gives the Dave a true run for the money.
 That is a Dave without an M Scaler, just to be clear as mud.
 Essentially, for less money than the Chord Dave, you get a lot more flexibility in what you can do and there is no limit to what headphone you can drive to peak performance.
 In my opinion, the Hugo TT 2 is a more exciting and vibrant sound and it is also warmer than the Dave.
 I equate this to the increased resolution in the Dave.

 Last night I attended a Neko Case concert at UNC.
 If you have not heard of her, I highly recommend giving her a listen.
-I would categorize her usic as Americana or Folk and she is an amazing songwriter.
-The lyrics are a blast!
-S and she has a unique high pitched and smokey voice which is never glaring, fatiguing or etching.
-The pitch and control of her voice is nothing short of amazing and that is what I hear when I listen to the Hugo TT 2.
-Perfect Pitch, the total control of its tonality is so engaging and perfect and the detail is precise and clean yet very smooth.
+I would categorize her music as Americana or Folk.
+And she is an amazing songwriter; her lyrics are a blast!
+She has a unique high-pitched and smoky voice that is never glaring, fatiguing, or etching.
+The pitch and control of her voice is nothing short of amazing, and that is what I hear when I listen to the Hugo TT 2.
+Perfect pitch, the total control of its tonality is so engaging and perfect and the detail is precise and clean yet very smooth.

 Chord is really ahead of the curve in terms of performance for dollars spent.
 You really have to pay a lot more money for competitive products from other manufacturers to compete with digital designs of Rob Watts.
-The man is a humble genius and one of the nicest and humble men I've ever met.
+The man is a humble genius and one of the nicest men I've ever met.
 You can find him on the Head-Fi forums answering questions all day long about his designs and thoughts on digital media delivery.
-I have to say this product will win a product of the year award from me, way to go Chord Electronics.
-You've knocked it out of the park, again.
+I have to say this product will win a product of the year award from me.
+Way to go, Chord Electronics.
+You've knocked it out of the park -- again.
 Bravo!